kkapik/GraphColoration/README.md

-# BE_Saidi
+# Graph Coloration

-Projet BE avec Alexandre Saidi

-**Coloration de graphe**

-Fichier *be.py* -> Sans interface graphique tout est dans la console.
-Pas d'action utilisateur.

-Fichier *graphic.py* -> Avec interface graphique.
-Appuyer sur Update pour passer au noeud suivant.
+File *be.py* -> Without graphic interface, everything is print in the console.
+No user action required.

+File *graphic.py* -> With graphic interface.
+Click `Update` to go to next step.